n8n-io/n8n-docs/docs/integrations/trigger-nodes/n8n-nodes-base.koBoToolboxTrigger.md

 !!! note "Credentials"
     You can find authentication information for this node [here](/integrations/credentials/kobotoolbox/).

-You can trigger a workflow in response to the  'On Form Submission' event in KoBo Tookbox.
+You can trigger a workflow in response to the  'On Form Submission' event in KoBo Toolbox.